-After my kids had run their first Adventure Race as “Team Mountie” we posted photos and videos to social media to showcase how they had been inspired by The Amazing Race’s Courtney and Taylor, Team Mountie.
+After my kids had run their first Kids Adventure Games Stevens Pass as “Team Mountie” we posted photos and videos to social media to showcase how they had been inspired by The Amazing Race’s Courtney and Taylor, Team Mountie.
 What happened next was truly incredible.

 They.
 Wrote.
 Us.

-Yes, in my Instagram inbox were messages from both racers congratulating my kids on their own “Amazing Race” and asking if they could send us a little gift.
+Yes, in my Instagram inbox were messages from both racers congratulating my kids on their own “Amazing Race” by Kids Adventure Games Stevens Pass and asking if they could send us a little gift.
 My kids lost it.
 After spending the whole summer cheering on Taylor and Courtney, not only did the TV stars know who Otter and Mountain Goat were, but they wanted to send them something.
 My daughter fell off her chair, “I just can’t believe it!”

 Fast forward to three weeks later and a special envelope arrived from the RCMP.
 The kids ripped into it and unveiled an amazing heartfelt letter and a special souvenir from the RCMP officers themselves.
 Could it get any better than this?
 It did!

 Back to where we started… an anxious girl pacing in the booth at our local White Spot where she was waiting for someone special to walk through the front doors.
 A cute blonde with beautiful curly hair walked through and my daughter leaned over, “Mom, it’s Courtney and she’s SO pretty!”